helloSystem/docs/user/getting-started.md

 * VMware host (on Windows), possibly only working in BIOS mode?

-* QEMU host (on Linux), works in both BIOS and EFI modes.
-Note that for acceptable performance, QEMU needs KVM which is currently not available on FreeBSD hosts yet.
-See below for additional information
+* QEMU host (on Linux), works in both BIOS and EFI modes (see below).
+Note that for acceptable performance, QEMU needs KVM which is currently not available on FreeBSD hosts yet

+* Parallels host, reported to work in EFI mode (see below)

 * Proxmox VE